 An inexpensive timer can be purchased at City Hall to use on your sprinkler which will turn off your sprinkler when you are gone.

-Stage 1 Water Restrictions
+Current Stage 1 Water Restrictions FAQs

-Permits can be bought at Abbotsford and Mission Engineering Departments.Yes, you may wash your vehicle or boat anytime using a hand held container or hose equipped with a shut-off nozzle, preferably on grass or gravel areas and at car dealerships or commercial car washes.
+Yes, during Stages 1 and 2 you may wash your vehicle or boat anytime using a hand-held container or hose equipped with an automatic shut-off device, preferably on grass or gravel areas and at car dealerships or commercial car washes.